 - Center: Canon is better wide opened.
 At F2.8 both became the same.
 There are no changes in this position after the test on infinity distance.

 - Middle: Canon is better at F2.0/1.8.
 At F2.8 Minolta starts to show the same details.

 - Corner: Minolta is better from F1.8/2.0 up to F2.8 and from F4.0 both lenses look the same except little deviations

 Finally: Minolta MD 35mm 1:1.8 is better than Canon New FD 35mm 1:2.0 in terms of sharpness.
-It’s a really advantage, because on wide focal distances the distribution of sharpness over the frame is quite important ability.
-On the other hand, difference isn’t too big to push photographer, who already has Canon FD 35/2, to switch to MD.
+It’s a real advantage because on wide focal distances the distribution of sharpness over the frame is quite important ability.
+On the other hand, the difference isn’t too big to push a photographer, who already has Canon FD 35/2, to switch to MD.
 Both lenses are great.